Hey there, I'm Kerry

 From the receptionist to data entry, to the office manager, and right through to a business manager.

 So many industries, retreaded aircraft tires, plumbing, importing and exporting, truck dealership, and even used cooking oil into bio-diesel.

 The last decade has been spent as the Director of Zinc Business Solutions, as both a physical and virtual CFO to many clients across product and service based industries.

 I've also assisted clients with websites, graphic designs, systems and processes, social media, and HR services.

-Coffee and Podcasting have filled my cup and being able to help others has always been my true calling.
+Finances, Coffee, and Podcasting have filled my cup, and being able to help others has always been my true calling.